asmogo/nws/README.md

 ## Build from source

-You need to configure set up the exit node to make you services reachable via nostr.
+The exit node must be set up to make the services reachable via Nostr.

 ### Configuration

-Configuration can be done using environment variables.
-Alternatively, you can create a `.env` file in the `cmd/exit` directory with the following content:
+Configuration can be completed using environment variables or through the `.env` file created in the current working directory with the following content:
 ```
 NOSTR_RELAYS = 'ws://localhost:6666'
 NOSTR_PRIVATE_KEY = "EXITPUBLICHEX"